firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 __Can AMiGA analyze CFU counts or fluorescence data instead of optical density?__

-AMiGA should be analyze any type of measurement over time, with a couple of caveats.
+AMiGA should be able to analyze any type of measurement over time, with a couple of caveats.
 First, AMiGA would need a minimum number of time points to properly fit growth curves (aim for at least eight time points).
 Second, optical density values typically range between 0 and 5.
 Fluorescence measurements are often measured in the thousands.
 Extreme values or dynamic ranges for measurements could result in numerical instability for GP regression.